wcarmon/docs/java/pojo.example-3.md

   @lombok.Builder(
     builderClassName = "Builder",
-    //builderMethodName = "newBuilder", // <-- they have a bug here toBuilder = true)
+    //builderMethodName = "newBuilder", // <-- by default lombok name is misaligned with the greater community toBuilder = true) private Employee(
-  private Employee(
     Boolean active,  // <-- non-primitive allows you to default the value